-- A permit holder must not carry out an energy resource activity that is the subject of a plan unless the permit holder has, in respect of a plan, - (a) determined that there is no emergency planning zone, or - (b) complied with section 5.
+- 6. A permit holder must not carry out an oil and gas activity that is the subject of a plan unless the permit holder has, in respect of a plan, - (a) determined that there is no emergency planning zone, or - (b) complied with section 5.